Summary

 Contributions

 The Medicare levy is currently 2% of taxable income, and is payable by the individual.
-An additional surcharge is payable by high income taxpayers where the taxpayer is not covered by an Australian-registered health insurance fund which provides hospital cover.
-Superannuation contributions are currently 10.5%, increasing to 12% in 2025 and are paid by the employer only.
+An additional surcharge of between 1% and 1.5% is payable by high income taxpayers where the taxpayer is not covered by an Australian-registered health insurance fund which provides hospital cover.
+Superannuation contributions are 12% and are paid by the employer only.
+The maximum Superannuation contribution base is $62, 500 per quarter.

 Treaties